JackTheRibber0/testTaskTer/README.md

 # LAUNCH

-This program supports multiple clients.
+This program supports multiple clients, but has a limitation of 50 connected clients.

 ### First step
 You have to create a server-app.
 Simply double-click winsocketTask.exe and write